oracle/python-cx_Oracle/doc/module.rst

    OCI_THREADED to wrap accesses to connections with a mutex.
 Doing so in single threaded applications imposes a performance penalty of about 10-15% which is why the default is False.

+   The encoding argument is expected to be a string if specified and sets the encoding to use for regular database strings.

+   The nencoding argument is expected to be a string if specified and sets the national encoding to use for national character set database strings.

    .. note::